wol-soft/php-json-schema-model-generator/docs/source/nonStandardExtensions/filter.rst

 .. warning::

-    Read this section carefully and understand it if you want to use filters which transform the type of the property
+    Read this section carefully and understand it if you want to use filters which transform the type of the property without breaking your bones

+    You may keep it simple and skip this for your first tries and only experiment with non-transforming filters like the trim filter

 Filters may change the type of the property.
 For example the builtin filter **dateTime** creates a DateTime object.
 Consequently further validations like pattern checks for the string property won't be performed.

 As the required check is executed before the filter a filter may transform a required value into a null value.
 Be aware when writing custom filters which transform values to not break your validation rules by adding filters to a property.

+Only one transforming filter per property is allowed. may be positioned anywhere in the filter chain of a single property.
+If multiple filters are applied and a transforming filter is among them you have to make sure the property types are compatible.

+If you write a custom transforming filter you must define the return type of your filter function as the implementation uses Reflection methods to determine to which type a value is transformed by a filter.

-The return type of the last applied filter will be used to define the type of the property inside the generated model (in the example one section above given above the method **getCreated** will return a DateTime object).
+The return type of the transforming filter will be used to define the type of the property inside the generated model (in the example one section above given above the method **getCreated** will return a DateTime object).
 Additionally the generated model also accepts the transformed type as input type.
 So **setCreated** will accept a string and a DateTime object.
 If an already transformed value is provided the filter which transforms the value will **not** be executed.

-If you write a custom transforming filter you must define the return type of your filter function as the implementation uses Reflection methods to determine to which type a value is transformed by a filter.

-Only one transforming filter per property is allowed. may be positioned anywhere in the filter chain of a single property.
-If multiple filters are applied and a transforming filter is among them you have to make sure the property types are compatible.
+Also all filters which are defined before the transformation will **not** be executed (eg. a trim filter before a dateTime filter will not be executed if a DateTime object is provided).

 Builtin filter
 --------------